 Read Full Transcript:

-Hello and welcome to the AnyLoan Australia Weekly NewsCast, Im Paige Estritori, and its Sunday 16 November 2025.
+Hello and welcome to the AnyLoan Australia Weekly NewsCast, Im Paige Estritori, its Sunday 7 December 2025.

-Thats the wrap.
-For calculators, comparisons and a free eligibility assessment, head to anyloan.com.au.
-Im Paige Estritori—thanks for listening, and Ill see you next week.
+Thats it for this week.
+For free eligibility checks, side‑by‑side quotes, and handy calculators, head to anyloan.com.au.
+Im Paige Estritori—thanks for listening and see you next Sunday.

 The information on this website is general in nature and does not take into account your objectives, financial situation, or needs.
 Consider seeking personal advice from a licensed adviser before acting on any information.